white woman, black woman, and hispanic women gathered with their tablet, phone, and laptop enjoying AI tools

 If it’s about more than just data sets, how can we avoid an algorithm with intrinsic biases?

-There’s a few things we can do.
+There’s a few things we can do to avoid discrimination in machine learning.
 Implementing these options is a start.

 Ensemble methods, for instance, perform far better when it comes to diversity than homogenous methods.
 These are “learning systems that combine different kinds of functions, each with its own different biases,” and are considered “diverse by design.”
 (Source)